 where |lm> are the spherical harmonics and Vl is the pseudopotential for angular momentum l.
 A pseudopotential that uses the same potential in each angular momentum channel is called a local pseudopotential.
 Local pseudopotentials are computationally much more efficient than a nonlocal ones, however, only a few elements can be described accurately using local pseudopotentials.

 An important concept in the pseudopotential applications is the degree of hardness of a pseudopotential.
 A pseudopotential is considered soft when it requires a small number of Fourier components for its accurate representation and hard otherwise.
-Early development of accurate norm-conserving pseudopotentials quickly showed that the potentials for transition metals and for first row elements (O, C, N, etc.) turn out to be extremely hard (Bachelet et al., 1982; Kerker, 1980 ).
+Early development of accurate norm-conserving pseudopotentials quickly showed that the potentials for transition metals and for first row elements (O, C, N, and so on) turn out to be extremely hard (Bachelet et al., 1982; Kerker, 1980 ).
 Various schemes have been suggested to improve convergence properties of norm-conserving pseudopotentials (Troullier and Martins, 1991).
 Norm-conserving potentials in CASTEP are generated using the kinetic energy optimization scheme developed by Lin et al., (1993) and Lee (1996).

 A more radical approach was suggested by Vanderbilt (1990), which involves relaxing the norm conservation requirement in order to generate much softer pseudopotentials.
 In the ultrasoft pseudopotential scheme the pseudo-wavefunctions are allowed to be as soft as possible within the core region, so that the cutoff energy can be reduced dramatically.
 Ultrasoft potentials (USP) have another advantage besides being much softer than the norm-conserving potentials.
 The generation algorithm guarantees good scattering properties over a pre-specified energy range, which results in much better transferability and accuracy of the pseudopotentials.
 USP usually also treats shallow core states as valences by including multiple sets of occupied states in each angular momentum channel.
 This also adds to high accuracy and transferability of the potentials, although at a price of computational efficiency.